node-red/node-red.github.io/docs/developing-flows/implementation.md

 ---
-layout: docs
+layout: docs-developing-flows
-toc: developing-flows-toc.html
+toc: toc-developing-flows.html
 title: Implementation of flow
 ---

+***This content is under review and may not form part of the final flow developer guide***

 ### Cooperation between flows

 One application may be constructed by integration of small flows that provide small functions.
 Since each small flow may be created by a different team, deciding how to integrate the small flows is important for smooth collaborative development.

 `Http in/response/request` nodes are useful for the integration.
 (See below figure)You can create flows that work like services by using an HTTP request receiving node as the first node in the flow, and a response sending node as the last.
 The resulting flow has greater reusability and by linking with an integrity monitoring system, any abnormal processing in the flow can be detected.

 <div style="text-align: center">
     <img title="Implementaton" src="./images/flow-as-service.png"/>